What We Believe

 The Holy Scriptures

-We believe in the Scriptures of the Old and New Testaments as verbally inspired of God, and of the supreme and final authority in all matters of life and faith.
+We believe in the Scriptures of the Old and New Testaments as verbally inspired of God.
+The Scriptures are the supreme and final authority in all matters of life and faith.
 (2 Tim.
 3:16-17; 2 Pet.
 1:20-21).

 The Trinity